 As you can see, there is a pattern demonstrating that as washing machine capacity grows, the MEF increases and the WF decreases.
 This means lower energy and water consumption in a washing cycle for the same unit load.
 Sustainable energy infrastructure can bring these costs down even more and in a collaborative community model, shared labor can also provide significant individual and group time-saving benefits.

 Based on these mainstream understandings of commercial laundry, we conducted our research with commercial machines in mind as the assumed best options.
 However, through analyses of the best commercial and residential washers available we were surprised to find commercial machines to be only slightly more efficient in electricity use.
 We further found that residential machines outperform commercial machines in water use and in multiple other considerations.
-See the “A Surprise in Our Conclusions” section for details.
+See the “A Surprise in Our Findings” section for details.

 WASHER RESEARCH & APPLICATION DATA